LeSpocky/ptxdist/doc/ref_code_signing_helpers.rst

     cs_append_ca_from_pem <role> <PEM>

-Append certificate from a given PEM file for role.
+Append certificate from a given PEM file to the role's CA keyring.
+If no CA keyring exists yet it is created as an empty file before.

 Preconditions: